Hallmarks of California Ranch Style

 FRANK INCLUSION of cars, children’s yard equipment, etc.

 The 1958 Rhodes House in Big Springs, Texas, designed by Harwell Hamilton Harris.
+Noah Sheldon, The Ranch House, courtesy Abrams Books

 The Ranch and its associated lifestyle received a great deal of press during the late 1940s.
 The buzz caught the attention of builders and buyers in the post-war boom.
 Many suburban Ranches of the 1940s and 1950s are true to form, but adaptation for small lots and cold climates eliminated some salient characteristics.
 By 1954 critics were decrying the use of the word “ranch” for all manner of fast-built tract housing.

 1956 Hanley House living room, Dallas, Texas.
+Noah Sheldon, The Ranch House, courtesy Abrams Books

 Like the Bungalow, the Ranch suffered a period of ridicule.
 A second look at history—and at these functional homes, now with mature landscape in established neighborhoods—is changing the way we see the American Ranch house.
 The ranch house is back!